-B. For comparative purposes, a copy of a syllabus for the already existing non-honors course which will parallel the proposed honors version.
+- 1) Complete a HONORS SECTION CONTRACT - 2) For comparative purposes, a copy of a syllabus for the already existing non-honors course which will parallel the proposed honors version. - 3) Statement of Qualitative Difference (HONORS SECTION CONTRACT)

-C. Statement of Qualitative Difference (LIMITED STUDENT SECTION - HONORS OPTION FORM) The honors courses should differ from non-honors courses in a variety of ways and so requires that the proposer include a statement that addresses how the specific goals of the course will differ from a non-honors course, including:
+The honors courses should differ from non-honors courses in a variety of ways and so requires that the proposer include a statement that addresses how the specific goals of the course will differ from a non-honors course, including:

-- a.
-Ways in which added breadth and depth of material will be included. - b.
-Ways in which the course will provide exposure to the nature of scholarship in the field. - c.
-How students will be exposed to, and use the discipline's methodology and research techniques. - d.
-Amount and quality of work expected from students on papers, examination(s), and projects; and the method of grading that work. - e.
-How an environment will be fostered that facilitates intellectual exchange among students. - f.
-Ways that critical thinking will be an essential aspect of the course requirements, in other words, how intellectual behaviors from the upper three levels of Bloom's revised taxonomy will be implemented.
+- Ways in which added breadth and depth of material will be included. - Ways in which the course will provide exposure to the nature of scholarship in the field. - How students will be exposed to, and use the discipline's methodology and research techniques. - Amount and quality of work expected from students on papers, examination(s), and projects; and the method of grading that work. - How an environment will be fostered that facilitates intellectual exchange among students. - Ways that critical thinking will be an essential aspect of the course requirements, in other words, how intellectual behaviors from the upper three levels of Bloom's revised taxonomy will be implemented.

-BLOOM'S TAXONOMY "REVISED"
+BLOOM'S TAXONOMY

 In 1956, Benjamin Bloom headed a group of educational psychologists who developed a classification of levels of intellectual behavior important in learning.
-This work was recently revised (Anderson and Karthwohl, 2001) to reflect current theory and practice.
 The taxonomy consists of six levels involving knowledge and the development of intellectual skills, from the simple recall or recognition of facts, which is the lowest level, through increasingly more complex and abstract mental levels, to the highest level, which is creation.

 These six levels are described below.
-The first three levels may be considered to meet educational goals in a non-honors course.
 To distinguish a course as one that merits HONORS designation, it must involve the first three levels as well as intellectual behaviors that fall within the UPPER THREE LEVELS.